SvelteKit on Vercel

 These environment variables will be available to your project automatically, and you can enable or disable them in your project settings on Vercel.
 See our Environment Variables docs to learn how.

-System Environment Variables are private and should never be exposed to the frontend client, which means you can only import them from '$env/static/private'
+System Environment Variables are private and you should never expose them to the frontend client.
+This means you can only import them from '$env/static/private' or '$env/dynamic/private'.

 import { LayoutServerLoad } from './types';